-The only stem cell-based therapy currently in use is in bone marrow transplantation.
+While ten cell therapies have been approved around the world as of January 2016, the only widely used stem cell-based therapy is bone marrow transplantation.
 Blood-forming stem cells in the bone marrow were the first stem cells to be identified and were the first to be used in the clinic.
 This life-saving technique has helped thousands people worldwide who had been suffering from blood cancers, such as leukemia.

 In addition to their current use in cancer treatments, research suggests that bone marrow transplants will be useful in treating autoimmune diseases and in helping people tolerate transplanted organs.

 Other therapies based on adult stem cells are currently in clinical trials.
 Until those trials are complete we won't know which type of stem cell is most effective in treating different diseases.